2 Ways to Lower Pool PH Level

 Also Read: How To Raise Pool Alkalinity

-Besides that, sudden rises in the pH level can also be triggered due to the increase in temperature.
-For example, if the pool is continually exposed to the sunlight and constant heatwave, it may result in a high pH level.
+Besides that, sudden rises in the PH level can also be triggered due to the increase in temperature.
+For example, if the pool is continually exposed to the sunlight and constant heatwave, it may result in a high PH level.

-A rise in the pH level can create a lot of effects and problems, which are as follows:
+A rise in the PH level can create a lot of effects and problems, which are as follows:

-- High pH level can make chlorine in-effective which in turn promotes the growth of algae and bacteria.
+- High PH level can make chlorine in-effective which in turn promotes the growth of algae and bacteria.

-- Alkaline pH can make water hard, which further results in the formation of scales of calcium deposits.
+- Alkaline PH can make water hard, which further results in the formation of scales of calcium deposits.
 The scale build-up can result in the clogging of the pipes and filters.
 The clogged pipes can create the problem of motor failure and leakage.

 - It can irritate the eyes and make skin dry.

-- The rise in pH can also result in the cloudy and hazy pool, making it unfit for swimming.
+- The rise in PH can also result in the cloudy and hazy pool, making it unfit for swimming.

-Use a pool test kit to measure the pH level of the pool.
+Use a pool test kit to measure the PH level of the pool.
 Once you know that the pH level is high, you can go with this solution to store the pH balance and make it fit for swimming.